VSchaepertoens/proteomics_limma/README.md

 ## Download data

-Create a folder `data` that will contain raw data downloaded from the following link: [link to data]
+Create a folder `data` that will contain raw data downloaded from the following link: [link to data].
+After running the first script 01_merge_data.R, a folder `analysis` will appear in the project directory.
+Add the following datasets to the folder `analysis` and continue with the next scripts: pmap.rds & enrichr_database.tsv & GSEA.tsv & gsea_drfae_hpyl_short.tsv

 ## Main workflow